 Inspired by her high school education with professional mentors, Nana pioneered an acclaimed internship program in the Telluride, Colorado region in 1999.
-She has sent more than 50 students on individually designed internships to Washington DC, San Francisco, Germany, Peru, Ecuador, etc. Institutions included the Smithsonian Institution, California Academy of Sciences, New York University, University of Chicago, and more.
+Since then, she has sent more than 60 students on individually designed internships to Cambridge, Washington DC, San Francisco, Germany, Ecuador, Nepal, and more.
+Institutions have included Harvard University, Stanford University, the Smithsonian Institution, University of Chicago, California Academy of Sciences, New York University, Emory University, and more.

 Nana has been an active champion of science since the 1998 – writing, hosting public events, and educating youth.
 She has organized and hosted more than 150 public science forums and has contributed pieces to TIME Magazine, Fast Company, Whole Earth Catalog, among other publications.
 She has appeared on the Lehrer News Hour, the BBC World Service, and NPR among other broadcasters, and has spoken at venues throughout the world including the 92nd Street Y, the National University in Taiwan, The Commonwealth Club in San Francisco, Peking University, the Smithsonian Institution, and the California Academy of Sciences.